 How is it that when you were a little kid, you could freely binge on Halloween candy without regrets?
-But, as an adult person, eat one too many fun-sized candy bars, and you feel like you’re going to keel over?
+As an adult person, eat one too many fun-sized candy bars, and you feel like you’re going to keel over.
 While your sugar tolerance may diminish with age, and buying candy from the store isn’t nearly as gratifying as acquiring it, piece by piece, from your neighbors, there are still plenty of grown-up treats to be had on Halloween.

 This year, instead of getting jacked up on sugar, crack open a cider instead!
 (That said, pilfering a handful of candy from your kid’s treat-or-treat bag is 100% fine, in our book.)
 It’s the perfect way to celebrate the autumn season and, arguably, the best holiday of the year.

-Here are our picks of 10 ciders — fun and easy-drinking ciders, without sacrificing quality — to try this Halloween (don’t worry, they’re not all pumpkin spiced!):
+Here are our picks of 11 ciders — fun and easy-drinking ciders, without sacrificing quality — to try this Halloween (don’t worry, they’re not all pumpkin-spiced!):

 Our pals at Austin Eastciders hooked us up with this easy Halloween punch recipe: In a large bowl, combine 4 parts Blood Orange ciders with 1 part dark rum, and add fresh slices of lemon and blood orange and cinnamon sticks (dry ice was used in the photo for the smoke effect).
 Serve in glasses over ice.

-Blake’s seasonal release, Apple Lantern, is fully Halloween-ready, with its cute jack-o’-lantern artwork and autumnal flavor profile.
-Handpicked apples and rich, oven-roasted pumpkin come together in a cider that’s crisp and refreshing, with just the right amount of spice.
-It also makes a mean cider cocktail: simply shake together an ounce of bourbon, 2 ounces sweet cider and 6 ounces of Apple Lantern on ice, then strain into a glass over ice and garnish with a dash of cinnamon!
+Blake’s seasonal releases, Apple Lantern and Caramel Apple, are fully Halloween-ready!
+Apple Lantern, sporting cute jack-o’-lantern artwork, and Caramel Apple, redolent of sticky-sweet autumnal flavors, are handcrafted with Michigan apples.
+Inspired by Blake’s Farms hand-dipped cider mill caramel apples, Caramel Apple is a dessert-like semi-sweet hard cider, and it marries tart green apples with smooth caramel.
+Apple Lantern combines oven-roasted pumpkin and apples together in a cider that’s crisp and refreshing, with just the right amount of spice.
+It also makes a mean cider cocktail: Simply shake together an ounce of bourbon, 2 ounces sweet cider and 6 ounces of Apple Lantern on ice, then strain into a glass over ice and garnish with a dash of cinnamon!

 If a dry, sessionable cider is what you reach for, no matter the time of year, grab a four-pack of Citizen Cider’s very fine “cider maker’s cider,” Wit’s Up, for your All Hallow’s Eve festivities.
 Made with apples pressed at Happy Valley Orchard in Middlebury, Vermont, this crowd-pleasing sipper starts like an ale and finishes balanced and dry.
 Its beer-ish qualities are due to the fact that Citizen uses a Belgian-style saison yeast in the cider-making process, and the cider undergoes a malolactic fermentation that helps tame the acidity and lends a gentle mouthfeel.

-Because you and the kiddos can’t subsist solely on candy on Halloween night, we suggest ordering a piping hot ‘za or two from your favorite local pizza joint, and enjoying some icy cold cans of Golden State Ciders Mighty Hopped with it (for the adult only, obviously).
-Made with — and this is a direct quote from Golden State — “the dankest hops California has to offer,” this bright, pleasantly bitter cider is a perfect pair with salty, savory foods, and it will make your beer-nerd friends happy, too.
+Because you and the kiddos can’t subsist solely on candy on Halloween night, we suggest ordering takeout from your favorite taco joint, and enjoying some icy cold cans of Golden State Ciders Hamaica with it (for the adults only, obviously).
+Inspired by the rich tradition of aguas frescas, Hamaica is a naturally pink cider made with fragrant hibiscus flowers, which creates tart, tropical flavors that are super thirst-quenching!

 When fall comes around, with its long evening shadows and blustery breezes, some of us really like to lean into the mood: hiking boots, flannel shirts, decorative gourds — the whole nine yards.
 If this is you, Left Foot Charley Cinnamon Girl is what you should be drinking on Halloween.
 What is more autumnal, after all, than the classic combo of apples and cinnamon?
 Left Foot, based in Michigan, sources the apples for this cider from two farms on the Old Mission Peninsula, then adds cinnamon sticks to the liquid and lets it steep for 4 to 6 weeks.